bobf/web_fetch/README.md

 No pid file will be created unless the `--pidfile` parameter is passed.
 It is recommended to use a process monitoring tool (e.g. `monit` or `systemd`) to monitor the WebFetch process.

-When running as a daemon, WebFetch will log to the null device so it is advised to always pass `--log` in this case.

 ## Docker

 To use WebFetch in Docker you can either use the provided [`Dockerfile`](docker/Dockerfile) or the public image [`web_fetch/web_fetch`](https://hub.docker.com/r/webfetch/webfetch/)